-To calculate subtotals for an individual field, right-click (Control-click on a Mac) the field in the view and choose Subtotals from the context menu.
+In Tableau Desktop, you can also calculate subtotals for an individual field.
+Right-click (Control-click on a Mac) the field in the view and choose Subtotals from the context menu.

 A check mark then appears next to Subtotals on the context menu.

-You can quickly set the aggregation for subtotals by clicking the column or row header and choosing an aggregation from the drop-down list on the tooltip:
+If you are working in Tableau Desktop, you can also quickly set the aggregation for subtotals by clicking the column or row header and choosing an aggregation from the drop-down list on the tooltip: